 Fountain Paint Pot Trail is part of the Lower Geyser Basin.
 It’s a quick, easy walk and you get to see all four of the geothermal features in Yellowstone.
 However, it looks very similar to the other geyser basins on this list, so you don’t miss anything by skipping it.

 Boiling River Hot Spring is worth it if you want to relax in a hot spring.
 Otherwise, it’s not worth the walk just to see it.
+Just be aware that it has been closed since the 2022 flood.
+Get updates about its reopening on the National Park Service website.

 Mud Volcano sounds interesting, with its pots of boiling mud, but Kara and I found this to be rather boring.
 You get to see mud pots in other geyser basins on this list, such as the Fountain Paint Pot Trail in Lower Geyser Basin.